California shooting prompted fearful students to text families: 'i love you and dad so much'

 “You’ve got kids in little Pilgrim outfits planning to do their Thanksgiving pageant today walking out in tears.”

-Joy Songcuan received texts from his freshman son that read “I’m OK, don’t worry” and “There’s a shooting.”
-Unable to find his son, Songcua used his Find My iPhone app to locate him.
+His mother texted back, Just pray ok love you...were watching the live news.
+Daddy is with me."

+Bernadette told her son they would pick him up, but he said to wait because he was one of about 20 students left at the school, still hiding in the gym.

-“He’s a strong kid, but he’s still so young,” Songcuan said through tears, according to The Times.
+“He’s a strong kid, but he’s still so young,” Joy Song Cuan said through tears, according to The Times.
 “One thing I know for sure — he needs a hug.”

-Songcuan told The Times his son doesn’t like to text ‘I love you’ to him because he thinks it’s "cheesy."
+Joy told The Times his son doesn’t like to text ‘I love you’ to him because he thinks it’s "cheesy."
 On Thursday before they were reunited, a text from his son read, “I love you, too.”

 CLICK HERE TO GET THE FOX NEWS APP